Yemeni–Ottoman conflicts: Conclusion and aftermath

 In August 1906, an Ottoman delegation arrived to the Imam, expressing the desire to re-open negotiations, to which the Imam reportedly responded with by stating his desire to end the bloodshed.
 Five years of negotiations ensued, and ended with the signing of the Treaty of Daan on 9 October 1911, which led to Yemen becoming a vassal state of the Ottoman Empire.
 It was effective for 7 years, until the Imam of Yemen capitalized on the Ottoman collapse in World War I and created the Mutawakkilite Kingdom of Yemen on 30 October 1918.

 Yemeni rebellion of 1911

 In early 1911, the Imam, frustrated by the lack of progress in the negotiations, began another revolt against the Ottomans.
-Armed Yemeni rebel bands arrived in Sanaa on 12 January 1911, and soon took over the city.
+Armed Yemeni rebel bands arrived in Sana'a on 12 January 1911, and soon took over the city.
 The rebellion collapsed near the end of April.